 Space Mission: Earth Odyssey

 Student astronauts onboard the Space Station and Flight Controllers in Mission Control use remote sensing to collect data about how Earth systems are being affected by human activity such as changes in land use and increases in carbon dioxide levels.
 This space mission focuses on climate change, with content aligned with the Human Impact on the Environment unit on the Grade 8 NYC Science Scope and Sequence and Regents Earth Science.

 Why can it be dangerous to fly when the weather is bad?
 Students learn the basics of airplane flight and explore how weather affects flight by using a wind tunnel, model airplanes, and flight simulators.

 How do airplanes use the air we breathe to lift them off the ground?
-Have your students find out as they learn the basics of airplane flight and explore the four forces on an airplane by using flight simulators, a wind tunnel and model airplanes.
-Students should already have a basic understanding of force diagrams before coming for this program.
+Have your students find out as they learn the basics of airplane flight and explore the four forces on an airplane by using model airplanes and flight simulators.

 Astronaut or Pilot Training Programs (12:1, 12:1:1)